Wrench or Greet during our Open Shop

 Bike Saviours’ major administrative decisions are decided by its Members, who act as a collective.
 If you want to help create, organize, and execute good policies and plans for our shop, then you should attend our Collective’s meetings, which are open to the public.

-Prospective collective members are required to be part-time volunteers for at least 6 months, but their main goal of joining the collective should be to advance the shop forward with work that is beyond wrenching and greeting and building.
-It is not a neighborhood brunch club and the work is not trivial: Members must handle our financial plan, special projects, volunteer coordination, recruitment and retention, bookkeeping, tool orders, scheduling, and/or donation prospecting.
+Prospective collective members are required to be part-time volunteers for at least 6 months, though their main goal of joining the collective should be to advance the shop forward with work that is beyond wrenching and greeting and building.
+It is not a neighborhood brunch club and the work is not trivial: Members handle our financial plan, special projects, volunteer coordination, recruitment and retention, bookkeeping, and/or donation prospecting.

 New members are admitted by an invitation from the entire collective.
 If you are seeking an invite, please visit one of our collective meetings and we can discuss your interests, our needs, and where you might fit.